An Essential Guide to Your First Credit Card

 • Autopay: You can set up automatic payments from your bank account to avoid missing your due date.
 Credit card issuers typically allow you to choose how much to pay every month—the full statement balance, the minimum payment or a flat amount.

-• Balance transfer: The feature allows you to transfer a balance from one card to another.
+• Balance transfer: This feature allows you to transfer a balance from one card to another.
 It can be helpful if you're struggling with a high-interest balance and can enjoy a lower rate or even a 0% introductory APR promotion on another card.

 • Late payment fee: If you miss your due date, your card issuer may charge a late fee, which can vary from card to card.